Unique equilibrium states for Bonatti-Viana diffeomorphisms: Bonatti-Viana construction and Main result

 Note that by the construction of $\fbv$ we have

 and we can carry out the construction so that $\lambda(\fbv)$ is arbitrarily close to 1.
-By continuity, these inequalities hold for $C^1$-perturbations of $\fbv$. { We also have $\lambda_{s}(g)$ and $\lambda_{u}(g)$ arbitrarily close to the corresponding values for $\fB$.} We write $\lambda=\lambda(\fbv)$, and we can write $\fbv= f_{\lambda, \rho}$ when we want to track these two important parameters that appear in the Bonatti--Viana construction.
-We let
+By continuity, these inequalities hold for $C^1$-perturbations of $\fbv$. { We also have $\lambda_{s}(g)$ and $\lambda_{u}(g)$ arbitrarily close to the corresponding values for $\fB$.} We let

 Note that $\gamma(g) \to 0$ as $\lambda(g) \to 1$ (as long as $\lambda_s(g), \lambda_u(g) \not \to 1$).
 A simple calculation shows that for any $r>\gamma$, we have

 so that in particular, writing

 we have $\theta_r(g)<1$ for all $r>\gamma(g)$.
 For notational convenience, we write